lake-wg/authz/draft-ietf-lake-authz.md

 ### U is the Initiator {#u-initiator}

-This scenario is the same as the one already described in {{protocol-overview}}.
+This scenario is the same as the one already described in {{protocol-overview}}, with the processing in U and V is as described in {{U-V}}.
-We reproduce it again here just for the sake of clarity, since it facilitates comparison with the scenario where U is the Responder.
+We replicate the scenario here just for the sake of clarity, where {{fig-u-initiator}} facilitates comparison with the scenario where U is the Responder.

 ~~~~~~~~~~~ aasvg
 +--------+--------+          +-----------------+